 Now the local authority has signed an agreement with Scapa Flow Asset Management Limited to provide access for initial feasibility studies, with the potential plan being to bring the tanks back into use as a storage and distribution base for low sulphur marine gas oil.

-There is a long way to go though.
+There is a long way to go, though.
 They haven’t been used commercially for more than half a century, and despite the high quality of workmanship, they are still more than seven decades old.
-But initial investigations are positive.
-Coupled with the storage space and strategic location, right at the centre of Scapa Flow, they could be a perfectly placed asset.
+But the initial investigations have been positive.
+Coupled with the storage space and strategic location, right at the centre of Scapa Flow, they could be a perfectly-placed asset.

 Even if the tanks aren’t brought back to life as a commercial enterprise, there are already thoughts as to how this unique site could be used.

-There is even a suggestion that they could be opened up so more people can take the long walk into Wee Fea hill, to marvel at the construction of one of Orkney’s most impressive, and secret, structures.
+They could possibly be opened up so more people can take the long walk into Wee Fea hill, to marvel at the construction of one of Orkney’s most impressive, and secret, structures.

-Find out more about the island of Hoy via our dedicated page.
+Find out more about the island of Hoy.
+Plan your trip via the Orkney Ferries website.